 Artists on the faculty of Folk College lead workshops, coach the student bands, perform in the concerts and lead evening jam sessions.
-Some artists lead 3-hour intensive workshops on Friday: check out Master Classes.
+Some artists lead 3-hour intensive workshops on Friday: check out Intensives.

 Folk College's host band, Simple Gifts, is three women (Linda Littleton, Karen Hirshon & Rachel Hall) playing twelve instruments, with styles that range from old time to Celtic to Klezmer and beyond.
 Karen Hirshon plays fiddle, mandolin, guitar, 6-string banjo, bowed psaltery, doumbek, and spoons.
 Linda Littleton plays fiddle, hammered dulcimer, recorders, and bowed psaltery, and she's starting to learn banjo.
 Rachel Hall is recognized as one of the leading English concertina players in the U.S., and she also performs on piano, accordion, and tabla.
 Based in State College and Philadelphia, PA, Simple Gifts members designed Folk College and work with the Huntingdon County Arts Council to make it a reality.
 They have a strong philosophy that everyone can play music, that music is best when shared, and that above all, music is about communication, not competition.